-Ritonavir may also be used for other purposes not listed in this medication guide.
+Ritonavir may also be used for purposes not listed in this medication guide.

 What are the possible side effects of ritonavir (Norvir)?

-- slow or uneven heart rate, feeling like you might pass out;
+- irregular heartbeats, or a light-headed feeling (like you might pass out);

-- low fever, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).
+- signs of liver or pancreas problems--loss of appetite, upper stomach pain (that may spread to your back), nausea, vomiting, dark urine, jaundice (yellowing of the skin or eyes).

-- numbness or tingling, especially around your mouth;
+- numbness or tingling in your hands or feet or around your mouth;

 - changes in the shape or location of body fat (especially in your arms, legs, face, neck, breasts, and waist).